gilokimu/pyXchange/README.md

 # Python HITBTC API
 Rest client implementation of the HITBTC API according to the rest doc <a href="https://api.hitbtc.com/">here</a>

+# Motivation
+Most crypto API on github only either provide a guide on how to retrieve data or provide a json dump which quickly becomes unmaintainably as the complexity of the project kicks in.
+This project seeks to structure data responses from hitbtc API and eventually become augnestic of the crypto exchange

 # !!!
 Under Construction !!!
+I am still moving files around, once done, I will provide documentation on how to use the client.

 ##  Usage
 To retrieve order you have made